act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 ## Applicability

-Any `role` attribute for which all the following are true:
+This rule applies to any `role` attribute for which all the following are true:

 - the attribute has a value that is neither empty ("") nor only [ASCII whitespace][]; and
 - the attribute is specified on an HTML or SVG element that is [included in the accessibility tree][].